Sc4ramouche/bit-cupboard/Python/Byte/notes/basics.md

 ## Logical and Physical Line

 Physical line is basically line of code.
-A *logical* line is what Python seeas a single statement.
+A *logical* line is what Python see as a single statement.
 Python implicitly assumes that each physical line corresponds to a logical line.
 If you want to specify more than one logical line on a single physical line – use semicolon (`;`):

 ```Python
 i = 5; print(i);